Get

 Image Credit: JE Jevgenija, Shutterstock

 Originating in the United Kingdom in the early 1980s, the Burmilla was developed from a Chinchilla Persian and a Burmese.
-They are medium-sized cats with slender bodies, rounded ears, and a distinguishing sparkling silver coat.
+They are medium-sized cats with slender bodies, distinctive “make-up” lines around the eyes, nose, and lips, and a distinguishing sparkling silver coat.
 They are fairly independent animals but stay kitten-like into adulthood, being playful, curious, and affectionate with their owners.
-These cats have a lifespan of around 7-12 years.
+These cats are believed to have a rather wide lifespan of around 7-12 years, but such data has not yet been confirmed by science.

 5. California Spangled